About this information

 Priority Services Register

-If you are a vulnerable or disabled person living at home, you may be able to join your energy supplier’s Priority Service register – contact your supplier to see if you are eligible.
+If you are vulnerable or disabled and living at home, you may be able to join your energy supplier’s Priority Service register – contact your supplier to see if you are eligible.
 Being on the register ensures you get:

 - Advance notice of planned power cuts.